Eastbourne Counselling Services

 There are different ways that psychological therapies and counselling maybe able to help you through your problems.
-The fundamental basis of all types of therapy is providing a safe comfortable space to be able to talk about what is going on for you.
+The basis of all types of therapy is the relationship between the client and the therapist.
 As therapists, our role is to listen and help you to unravel and understand what might be stopping you from moving on or enjoying your life to the full.
-See below to find out more about the different styles of therapy.
+We have provided some information below about the different types of therapy that we can offer.

-Finding the ‘right’ therapist is important to your treatment, so you may like to book an initial appointment to see how you feel and then decide if you wish to proceed, or try someone else.
-It is far better for you to be honest about whether you think we can help you and we will be honest about whether we are the best person to assist you.
+Finding the ‘right’ therapist is important to get the best from the work that you do, so you may like to book an initial appointment to see how you feel and then decide if you wish to proceed, or try someone else.
+It is far better for us both to be open and honest about how we feel we can work together.
 In some cases it may be that we feel another professional may be best suited to your needs.

-Practitioners of brief psychodynamic therapy believe that some changes can happen through a more rapid process or that an initial short intervention will start an ongoing process of change that does not need the constant involvement of the therapist.
-A central concept in brief therapy is that there should be one major focus for the therapy.
+Practitioners of brief psychodynamic therapy believe that some changes can happen through a more rapid process and that an initial short intervention will start an ongoing process of change that does not need the constant involvement of a therapist.
+A central concept in brief therapy is that there should be just one area of focus to work on.

-CBT is based on the concept that the way we think about things affects how we feel emotionally.
-Clients are taught ways to change thoughts and expectations and relaxation techniques are used.
-Unlike most psychotherapies which only work with talk and reflections, CBT regards behavioural acts as primary.
-It assumes that maladaptive, or faulty, thinking patterns cause maladaptive behaviour and "negative" emotions.
+CBT is based on the concept that the way we think about things impacts on how we feel emotionally.
+We can make changes in our life and think differently by challenging our thoughts and expectations, learning new behavioural and congnitive techniques and by finding new ways to cope.
+CBT regards behavioural acts as primary.
+It assumes that faulty, thought processess cause maladaptive behaviour and "negative" emotions.
 (Maladaptive behaviour is behaviour that is counter-productive or interferes with everyday living.)
-The treatment focuses on changing an individual's thoughts (cognitive patterns) in order to change his or her behaviour and emotional state.
+The treatment focuses on changing an individual's thoughts (cognitive patterns) in order to change their behaviour and emotional state.

-Treatment involves clients engaging in personal behavioural experiments.
+Working with a CBT therapist involves you engaging in personal behavioural experiments.
 For many behaviourally based problems (such as phobias) there simply is no substitute for this way of working.
-Direct behavioural experience is often the most effective medium for articulating change.
-Action, that is, sometimes speaks far louder than words.
-Cognitive therapy focuses on present thinking, behaviour, and communication rather than on past experiences and is oriented toward problem solving.
+Direct behavioural experience is often the most effective way to change.
+Actions, in this form of therapy, sometimes speaks far louder than words.
+Cognitive therapy focuses on present thinking, behaviour, and communication rather than on past experiences and is oriented towards problem solving.